VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 The source code of AI thinkers must follow these rules and restrictions:

 - Can only use cross-platform [.NET Standard 2.0] API calls in C#.
-- Can use additional libraries which abide by these same rules.
+- Can use additional (open-source) libraries which abide by these same rules.
-- Both the AI code and libraries must be made available under a [valid open source license][ossl], although AI codes can be open-sourced only after the competition deadline.
 - Must run in the same process that invokes it.
 - Can be multithreaded and use [`unsafe`] contexts.
 - Cannot *think* in its opponent time (e.g., by using a background thread).
 - Must acknowledge [cancellation requests][`CancellationToken`], in which case it should terminate quickly and in an orderly fashion.
 - Can only probe the environment for the number of processor cores.
-It cannot search or use any other information, besides what is already available in the [AbstractThinker] class or passed to the [Think()] method, e.g., such as using reflection to probe the capabilities of its opponents.
+Cannot search or use any other information, besides what is already available in the [`AbstractThinker`] class or passed to the [`Think()`] method, e.g., such as using reflection to probe the capabilities of its opponents.
 - Cannot use and/or communicate with external data sources.
 - Cannot use more than 2GB of memory during the course of a match.
 - Must have a reasonable size in disk, including libraries.
-For example, source code, project files and compiled binaries should not exceed 1 Mb.
+For example, source code, project files and compiled binaries should not exceed 1 MB.
-- The same [setup](@ref setup) parameters should be used for all competition tracks.

 ## The AbstractThinker base class {#abstractthinker}